 The second is that you’re going to need that 15Mbps or higher connection to watch videos in 4K HDR.
 You might be able to scrape by with a little less than that, but if the Fire TV Cube detects a much slower connection speed, it won’t feed you 4K content.

-No matter what setup you have, you won’t be able to get Dolby Vision from the Amazon Fire TV Cube – a huge disadvantage compared to the Apple TV 4K which offers both Atmos and Vision in one package.
-Vision, remember, offers a slightly better version of High Dynamic Range that supports brighter TVs and masters content on a scene-by-scene basis rather than using a set range for the entire film or show.
+Our experience with the original Fire TV Cube was let down by the lack of Dolby Vision support – and it seems like Amazon has listened.
+The new model coming this year will have Dolby Vision support, meaning the Cube can now compete with the likes of the Apple TV 4K by offering Atmos and Vision in one package.
+(Dolby Vision offers a slightly better version of High Dynamic Range that supports brighter TVs and masters content on a scene-by-scene basis rather than using a set range for the entire film or show.)

 Alexa as a smart assistant

 Just as important as solid video reproduction skills is the Amazon Fire TV Cube’s ability to host Alexa – Amazon’s smart assistant.
 We’ve seen Alexa on a half-dozen platforms in the past (often only in audio form) but none of its prior iterations have shined as brightly as the Fire TV Cube, which offers the perfect homestead for the smart assistant.